1app.energy Blog

 Scenario 1: Daytime Intelligent Go session

 It is a Tuesday afternoon in April.
 Your 4kW solar array has been generating since 08:30.
-By 13:00, your battery is at 80% — about 10kWh stored.
+By 13:00, your battery is at 80%.
+In this worked example, the battery has 12.5kWh of usable capacity, so 80% is about 10kWh stored.
 It has been in discharge mode since your overnight charging window ended at 05:30.

 At 13:15, Octopus Intelligent Go dispatches a charging session.
 Your Zappi starts pulling 7kW.
 Octopus is offering cheap grid power for this session — but your inverter never receives the dispatch signal.
 It only sees a 7kW load on the house circuit.

-Since your battery is in discharge mode, it does exactly what it is configured to do: it supplies power to meet that load.
+Since your battery is in discharge mode, it follows its configuration: it supplies power to meet that load.
 The battery begins discharging alongside whatever is coming from the grid.

 Over the next 90 minutes, your battery drops from 80% to roughly 20%.
 The Intelligent Go session charges your car at a cheap rate — but the cheap rate applies to the grid import portion only.
-Meanwhile, 7–8kWh of solar storage you collected that morning has been consumed by the car rather than being held for the evening peak.
+In this illustrative scenario, 7–8kWh of solar storage you collected that morning has been consumed by the car rather than being held for the evening peak.

-That storage, had it remained until the evening, would have offset 7–8kWh of grid imports at 30p/kWh during peak hours.
+That storage, had it remained until the evening, would have offset 7–8kWh of higher-rate grid imports during peak hours.
+If your peak import rate were 30p/kWh, that one session would be worth about £2.10–£2.40.

 Illustrative loss from one session: around £2.10–£2.40.

-At three sessions per week across spring and summer, that worked example becomes roughly £25–£30/month in missed solar value.
+At three sessions per week across spring and summer, that worked example could become roughly £25–£30/month in missed solar value for that particular assumption set.
+A home with fewer daytime sessions, a different tariff spread or a smaller battery would see a different result.

 Note: this conflict does not occur during the overnight off-peak window itself.
 While the battery is charging (e.g. 00:30–05:30), it cannot simultaneously discharge — so overnight home loads and EV charging all run from the grid at the cheap rate as intended.
 The problem is specifically with sessions dispatched after that window closes, when the battery has switched to discharge mode.